devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 Descriptions for better understanding of each column's purpose.
 Tests that automatically validate the data quality and consistency, such as ensuring no null values in critical columns (country_name) and that the count of bookings is always greater than zero.

+Snapshot -
+In DBT , a snapshot is a way to capture and preserve the state of data over time, typically used for tracking slowly changing dimensions (SCDs).
+Snapshots allow us to track changes in your data over time, so we can analyze how records evolve
+How DBT Snapshots Work:
+Initial Load: On the first run, DBT takes a snapshot of the current state of the int_customer_details data.
+Subsequent Runs: On subsequent runs, DBT compares the records using the unique key (customer_id) and the updated_at field.
+If a change is detected (e.g., if a customer's details have been modified), a new record is inserted into the snapshot table.
+Preserving History: Unlike regular tables, snapshots preserve historical records, allowing you to track how a customer’s details change over time.